 - 1¼ teaspoons baking powder this MUST be aluminum free or your donuts could turn blue

 - ⅛ teaspoon baking soda

-- 1½ teaspoons apple cider vinegar (can sub this for lemon juice)
+- 1½ teaspoons apple cider vinegar , or lemon juice

 - 1 teaspoon vanilla extract

 - 1 cup (126 grams) natural powdered sugar